 How Breastmilk Supports Infant Immunity and Development

-Breastmilk dynamically adjusts its biochemical and cellular composition to meet an infant's evolving nutritional and immunological requirements.
+Breastmilk composition adaptively changes to meet an infant's nutritional and immunological needs throughout various stages of infancy.

 Summary